Exporting Goods

 Overview

-Until 31/12/20 - an export takes place when the University arranges for physical goods to be sent outside of the EU, regardless of whether they are sold or not.
+An export takes place when the University arranges for goods to be dispatched to a destination outside of the UK, regardless of whether they are sold or not.

-The export of physical goods must be declared to HM Revenue and Customs correctly to clear the goods.
+The export of goods must be declared to HM Revenue and Customs and the relevant customs requirements must be met.

-If goods are sold to an overseas customer, the conditions for VAT zero rating must be met or the University could be assessed for VAT on the value of the sale.
+If goods are sold to an overseas customer, the conditions of VAT zero rating must be met or the University could be assessed for VAT on the supply.

 Aims: